lilunia/AquaPonic/README.md

 ### 2. Module details page

-After clicking on the appropriate item in the list of all modules, the user is transferred to the details page of the selected module
+After clicking on the appropriate item in the list of all modules, the user is transferred to the details page of the selected module.

 The module data are retrieved by endpoint **GET /modules/:id**